hmxmilohax/rb3-pc/README.md

 Next, **go to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3**.
 Again, you're on your own here.
 [I used “PS3 Disc Dumper” for this because it’s the easiest way.](https://youtu.be/mRxSKxoYt_g)
 ![A GIF of the dumped folder of Rock Band 3 being dragged into RPCS3, which updates RPCS3 to display Rock Band 3 in the game list.](images/inst/rpcs3rb3dnd.gif "Rock Band 3 [BLUS30463]")

-With Rock Band 3 now in your game library in RPCS3, however you may notice that it’s out of date (depending on your copy of the game.)
-Let’s fix that.
-You will need to download the update PKG file which is linked below.
+Rock Band 3 is now in your game library in RPCS3, however it’s out of date.
+Let’s fix that. **You will need to download the update PKG file** which is linked below.
 This directly links to Sony’s official download.
 You may get security warnings as Sony’s update server lacks HTTPS.
 [\[CLICK HERE TO DOWNLOAD ROCK BAND 3 UPDATE PKG\]](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg)

 The filename will look something like this: